tiffanyng23/earthquake-tracker/README.md

 ### Technologies and Features Implemented
 I was interested in being able to implement an API to create a more dynamic and interactive project that can be used to gather ever-changing insights.
 This earthquake tracker is user-driven, so it allows for users to gather specific information they are interested in.

-In the future, I hope to implement more detailed information about earthquake events.
-I want to provide more statistical insights such as: highest/mean magnitude globally or by country, countries/regions with the highest occurences of earthquakes, and visualizations that can filter by country/region.
+In the future, I hope to implement more detailed information about earthquake events such as further statistical insights and visualizations that can filter by country.

 ## How to Install and Run the Project
 1. Clone the repository.